 Peel, core and slice 10 cups of apples for the apple pie filling .
 (That’s between 6 and 7 lbs, I think.)
 I use three different varieties of baking apples to get the best texture and flavor for my homemade apple pie.
 The varieties I like are granny smith, pink lady and honey crisp.
 Use the varieties of baking apples available in your area for your own apple pie recipe.
 I try to make the mixture equal thirds of each variety.

 Place the apple slices, sugar, flour, lemon juice, cinnamon and nutmeg into a large stock pot or dutch oven.
 Give it a good stir.
 I find that a wooden spoon works best for this.
 You need something sturdy.

-Begin heating the apple mixture over medium/low heat.
+Begin heating the apple pie filling mixture over medium/low heat.
 Allow it to continue heating until the apples begin to soften, slightly, and a thick, smooth glaze has formed around them.
 You may even notice that the mixture has reduced in volume, as the apples soften.
 It will take about 15 minutes, usually.
 Give the mixture a stir two or three times throughout the cooking process.

 When the apples are done, set them aside and begin preparations to roll and fill your pie crust.